plainC/wondermacros/docs/objects.md

 * `int json_<type name>_to_string(void* value, char* buffer, size_t size)`
 * `int json_<type name>_from_string(const char* buffer, const char** endptr, void* value)`

-Both of them should return 0 on successfull conversion, and 1 on error.
-The first argument of `to_string` is a pointer to the value being converted. `buffer` is the character buffer for JSON output and `size` is the length of it.
+`to_string` returns the number of characters writtent to buffer, or -1 on error.
+The `value` argument points to the storage location of the property.

-In `from_string` `buffer` is the JSON string and `endptr` is the pointer in `buffer` where `from_string` finished reading.
-The value is written to `value` pointer which points to the pre-allocated storage position of a property.
+`from_string` returns 0 if the conversion is successful, 1 otherwise.
+The `value` argument points to the storage location of the property. `endptr` should point to the first character that was not used.

 ### Array properties and bit fields